Sanjeev139/react-learning/Igniting our App/README.md

 Q: What's the functional component ?
 Ans: Functional component is a normal JS functions, which returns the JSX code or react element.

+Q: What's the class component ?
+Ans:

+Q: Why do we need super props?
+Ans:

 Q: What is component composition ?
 Ans: When more than one component combined into each other, called component composition.